seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 **QUEEN**
 Since the exile of Posthumus, most retired
 Hath her life been; the cure whereof, my lord,
-’Tis time must do.
+'Tis time must do.
 Beseech your majesty,
-Forbear sharp speeches to her: she’s a lady
+Forbear sharp speeches to her: she's a lady
 So tender of rebukes that words are strokes
 And strokes death to her.

 *Re-enter Attendant*

 **ATTENDANT**
-Please you, sir, Her chambers are all lock’d; and there’s no answer
+Please you, sir, Her chambers are all lock'd; and there's no answer
 That will be given to the loudest noise we make.

 **QUEEN**
 My lord, when last I went to visit her,
-She pray’d me to excuse her keeping close,
+She pray'd me to excuse her keeping close,
-Whereto constrain’d by her infirmity,
+Whereto constrain'd by her infirmity,
 She should that duty leave unpaid to you,
 Which daily she was bound to proffer: this
-She wish’d me to make known; but our great court
+She wish'd me to make known; but our great court
 Made me to blame in memory.

 **CYMBELINE**
-Her doors lock’d?
+Her doors lock'd?
 Not seen of late?
 Grant, heavens, that which I fear
 Prove false!